grundsalg-aarhus/grundsalg_web/README.md

 #### I don't care whats going on just give me the scripts!!!
 Run these scripts
 - site_install.sh: Fetches all files needed to build a site for Grundsalg Aarhus web
 - scripts/site_setup.sh: Sets up database for Grundsalg Aarhus web.
-(This needs to be run within your vagrant in the document root (/vagrant/htdocs/web)
+(This needs to be run within your vagrant)

 #### I want to setup my local environment manually!